Dates & Prices

 Holiday Highlights

-- Visit two famous butterfly & flower rich mountains in southern Greece – Mt.
+• Visit two butterfly & flower rich mountains in southern Greece – Mt.
 Chelmos in the Peloponnese & Mt.
 Parnassos on the mainland

 Explore the ancient world and wander upon some of the most celebrated butterfly mountains in southern Greece!